-Windows as well as in Audio Unit, VST and VST3 for
+Audio Unit, VST and VST3 plug-ins for macOS, in

 • Quick selector to switch between different preset sounds: